 yacht charter tips

 Independent charter, or bareboat charter, is undoubtedly a step towards freedom of sailing and an exciting yachting experience.
-Let us check whether you have taken everything necessary into account before setting sail on the Adriatic.
+Let us check whether you have considered everything necessary before setting sail on the Adriatic.

-Regardless of the purpose of your yacht rental, you should proceed from your experience and your yacht license (read further on licenses applicable to in Croatia).
-For sailing practice it is better to choose a boat similar to the one you trained on at your sailing school.
-As a rule, those are 30-35-feet yachts with a medium technical condition.
-To secure the smooth first sailing and to keep the deposit, we recommend opting for yachts from proven charter companies.
-Also, a smaller boat means an overall simpler and 30-40% less expensive moorage, with easy berthing space location.
+Regardless of the purpose of your yacht rental, you should proceed based on your experience and yacht license.
+We recommend opting for boats from proven charter companies and boat sizes to ensure a smooth first sailing experience and keep the deposit.
+Also, a smaller boat means an overall simpler and 30-40% less expensive moorage with easy berthing space location.

-Read our article on differences between sailing yachts and catamarans to make a balanced weighed choice.
+Please read our article on the differences between sailing yachts and catamarans to make a balanced choice.

 Yachting license in Croatia

-Check what license do you have and does it valid for sailing on the Adriatic.
+Check your license and whether it is valid for sailing on the Adriatic.

 • a valid sailing license,